Emma Frost: Critical response

 John Witiw of Comic Book Resources called Emma Frost an "iconic" character.

 Jesse Schedeen of IGN included Emma Frost in their "Marvel's Femme Fatales" list, while Hilary Goldstein and Richard George ranked her 21st in their "Top 25 X-Men" list.
 Comics Buyer's Guide ranked Emma Frost 5th in their "100 Sexiest Women in Comics" list.
 Anthony Orlando of Digital Trends ranked Emma Frost 5th in their "10 Most Powerful X-Men Villains" list.
-Matthew Perpetua of BuzzFeed ranked Emma Frost 9th in their "95 X-Men Members Ranked From Worst To Best" list.
-Jessica Daniels of Looper ranked Emma Frost 10th in their "15 Of The Most Popular Female Marvel Superheroes Ranked By Strength" list.
 George Marston of Newsarama ranked Emma Frost 11th in their "Best X-Men Members Of All Time" list, saying, "As many of the best X-Men do, Emma Frost started out as a villain."
 Jo-Anne Rowney of Daily Mirror ranked Emma Frost 12th in their "Best Female Superheroes Of All Time" list, writing, "Step aside for this iconic lady, not only a complicated ice queen and staple of the X-Men comics, but she's also just a straight up badass.
 Her fashion is always over the top, and makes a statement, but it's all part of her image.
 She may have only been in less than half of the X-Men movies (shame on you guys), but she's flying the flag for female superheroes everywhere."
-Sarah Prado of Game Rant ranked Emma Frost 12th in their "Marvel: 14 Best Villains Turned Heroes" list.
 Darren Franich of Entertainment Weekly ranked Emma Frost 16th in their "Let's Rank Every X-Man Ever" list, calling her a "cruel beauty who became an occasionally-heroic cruel beauty."

-Screen Rant included Emma Frost in their "X-Men: 10 Best Female Villains" list, in their "10 Most Powerful X-Men" list, and ranked her 1st in their "10 Best Marvel Comics Characters That Went From Villain To Friend" list, 5th in their "Top 10 Telepathic Mutants" list, 8th in their "10 Best X-Men Characters Created By Chris Claremont" list.

-Comic Book Resources ranked Emma Frost 1st in their "10 Most Attractive Marvel Villains" list, 1st in their "10 Most Fashionable Marvel Heroes" list, 1st in their "All Of The Dark X-Men" list, 1st in their "X-Men: The 5 Deadliest Members Of The Hellfire Club (& The 5 Weakest)" list, 1st in their "10 X-Men Who Deserve Their Own Comic In 2023" list, 2nd in their "10 Best Manipulators In Marvel Comics" list, 2nd in their "10 Most Stylish Marvel Comics Characters" list, 4th in their "10 Most Attractive Marvel Heroes" list, 5th in their "10 Strongest Marvel Mentors" list, 6th in their "10 Most Terrifying X-Men" list, 7th in their "Grant Morrison's 10 Best Marvel Comics" list, 8th in their "10 Best New Mutants Villains" list.